 Inherited TTP is caused by a defect of a specific gene.
 The defect prevents the body from creating the enzyme or creating effective enzymes.

-Health conditions that may be associated with TTP include:
+Health conditions that may be linked to TTP are:

-Medical procedures or treatments that are associated with TTP include:
+Medical procedures or treatments that are linked to TTP are: